 Many families live in mud houses or crumbling old structures.
 Most have leaking roofs and broken or cracked walls, which cannot keep out tropical downpours that recur during the rainy season.
 Habitat Côte d'Ivoire helps build houses and latrines using appropriate technology and local building materials.
 The designs are simple and spacious and cater to the individual families' needs, while remaining affordable for the homeowners.
 Houses consist of two or three bedrooms and a hall.

-Recently, 48 smaller houses were built with soil blocks to help vulnerable families, particularly older people, improve their living conditions in the village of Dida N'Glossou in the central region.
-In the span of a decade, the number of older people in Côte d'Ivoire has risen sharply to 63.4%, representing an average annual growth rate of 5%.
+Recently, 48 smaller houses were built with soil blocks to help vulnerable families to improve their living conditions, essentially for elders in the village of Dida N'Glossou (Center region).
+In the space of a decade, the number of elderly people in Côte d'Ivoire has risen sharply (63.4%), representing an average annual growth rate of 5%.